AlpacaTunnel/alpaca-tunnel/README.md

 Servers and clients must have the same GROUP name.

+For the client, you should specify a gateway.
+You may also specify some forwarders if you have multiple paths, these forwarders will forward packets to the gateway.

 The shell version of chnroute is too slow, so I write a C version.
 Edit chnroute object in the json to use it.

 Usage